RelativeBinary/refactoring-examples/README.md

 # Decomposing the 'statement' Function
 - try to id points that separate different parts of the overall behaviour.
 In this stage the switch statement sticking out will be removed using 'Extract Function'.
 - "Any fool can write code that a computer can understand.
-Good programmers write code that numans can understand."
+Good programmers write code that numans can understand.

+# Removing the 'play' variable
+- play's data is already provided in performance and so we can remove play from amountFor's parameter list using the technique 'Replace Temp with Query'
+    - extract play variable from amountFor
+    - replace with a query getting the data instead